 From South Africa to Shetland Islands – 60 Degrees North

 From an early age, I have always enjoyed taking photographs.
 I have always carried a camera with me, be it on holiday or just popping out for a drive to visit friends.
 14 years ago I came to live in Shetland.
 During this time opportunities have arisen that have allowed me to develop my interest in photography further.
+I am far from an amazing photographer, but I enjoy the photos I take.
+Each photo I will always try to capture a special moment that I will remember either visually or emotionally.
+That to me is what photos are about, not technical perfection but creating memories and capturing emotion.

 I started to appreciate Shetland through the lens, and soon realised that this was a special place I had come to live in.
 The one aspect that gripped me first was the wildlife.
 I spent many many hours discovering places, watching birds and animals so I could try and understand their behaviours better.